DeepLearningVerification/Olive/README.md

 <img src="https://i.postimg.cc/m2kq66nM/IVAN4.png" alt="incremental" width="450"/>

-**Olive** can accelerate the verification of a new neural network N* by leveraging existing verification results (templates) from a similar network ```N_0```.
-Branch and Bound technique first verifies an original network ```N_0``` through AppVerifier to generate templates T, then uses the templates to speed up the verification process when checking a modified network N*, achieving faster verification while maintaining correctness.
+**Olive** can accelerate the verification of a new neural network $`N^*`$ by leveraging existing verification results (templates) from a similar network $`N_0`$.
+Branch and Bound technique first verifies an original network $`N_0`$ through AppVerifier to generate templates T, then uses the templates to speed up the verification process when checking a modified network N*, achieving faster verification while maintaining correctness.

 -------

 #### Key features of Olive:
 1. Addresses a gap in current approaches: While existing methods focus on identifying whether each sub-problem should be reassessed, Olive introduces a novel prioritization strategy based on how necessary each reassessment is.
-2. Eager to Falsification-Driven exploration: The approach explores sub-problems of verifying N* based on N0, which rechecks the most suspicious historical sub-problems first.
+2. Eager to Falsification-Driven exploration: The approach explores sub-problems of verifying $`N^*`$ based on $`N_0`$, which rechecks the most suspicious historical sub-problems first.
 3. **Olive** reuses information across different subtrees of the template (represented previous verification subproblem space).
-Rather than treating each subtree independently, as in verification from scratch, Olive leverages insights and refinements from templates, which reduces redundant exploration with similar subproblems.
+Rather than treating each subtree independently, as in verification from scratch,  **Olive** leverages insights and refinements from templates, which reduces redundant exploration with similar subproblems.
 Olive achieves greater efficiency in robustness verification.